HeapsIO/heaps-doc/H2D-Introduction.md

 # Introduction

+The code samples in the first pages in the H2D section are coded without any external resources allowing to just copy and paste the code and compiling it directly on your machine.

+Let's recap now.
 The smallest code for a Heaps application is the following:

 ```haxe
 class Main extends hxd.App {